 - Managing the problem tenant; rent arrears and antisocial behaviour

 - Overview of Section 21 and recent changes in case law

 - Section 8 - a cautionary tale!

 - Common errors and how to avoid them

 - What to do if the tenant remains on expiry of the possession order

 - How to avoid harassment, illegal eviction and your duty to your tenant's belongings

-Watch now for a course taster delivered by the trainer, Carrie Kus.
-Don't delay book today!
+Watch now for a course taster delivered by one of our trainers, Carrie Kus.
+Don't delay, book today!